-Grant Amount More than \$800,000 Range Fiore than \$600,000 General Governing Florida Statutes 125.901.
+Grant Amount More than \$800,000 Range General Governing Florida Statutes 125.901.
 Policies CBHC funding or resources shall not be used to replace funding for which other sources are obligated.
-Final cost reimbursement request is due 45 days a after end of contract term.
+Final cost reimbursement request is due 45 days a fter end of contract term.
 Core Eligibility Not for profit organizations legally operating in the state of Florida.
-Serving working professionals, families residing in or children going to school in Hillsborough County.
-Services align with Children's Board mission and focus areas.
-May utilize subcontractors with agreements to meet outcomes.
+Serving working professionals, families residing ir Hillsborough County. ı or children going to school in Services align with Children's Board mission and f ocus areas.
+May utilize subcontractors with agreements to me eet outcomes.
 Final Board approval required.
-Request for Proposal Release November 2029 (FY 2030 grants start October 1, 2030) Current Term and FY 10/1/2024 to 9/30/2025 Grants may be awarded after Grant Period: Six-Year Period : 10/1/2024 to 9/30/2030 10/1/2024 but period may still end 9/30/2030 Renewal Process / Contracts that achieve a satisfactory annual co Annual Review: based on available funding until end of the Grant Period.
-Contracts that demonstrate areas for improvement may be renewed with modifications or a provider improvement plan.
-A contract may be terminated with (7) days prior written notice.
-General Terms and Standard Conditions Administrative As eligible with case management services; Services Organization(ASO) ASO Supervisor meetings required; and Staff training is required in case management and data collection.
-The staff training is required in case management and data collection.
-Indirect Allowed Up to 10% or 20% maximum of total direct expenditures based on total agency operating budget as indicated in audit. (if applicable, subcontractors may also be eligible) Matrix/Work Plan Program and evaluation design includes 6-8 outcomes.
-Lead Agent \$ 2,500 maximum per subcontract can be added in indirect; (if applicable) Provides administrative, programmatic and fiscal oversight of subcontractor(s); andServes as main liaison with the Children's Board. • Serves as main haison with the Unharen's Boar u.
+Request for Proposal Release November 2029 (FY 2030 grants start October 1, 2030) Current Term and FY 10/1/2024 to 9/30/2025Grants may be awarded af Grant Period: Six-Year Period : 10/1/2024 to 9/30/2030 10/1/2024 but period may still end 9/30/2030 Renewal Process / Annual Review: Contracts that achieve a satisfactory annual co based on available funding until end of the Gra Contracts that demonstrate areas for improven modifications or a provider improvement plan A contract may be terminated with (7) days pr ior written notice.
+General Terms and Conditions • Standard Administrative • As eligible with case management services; Services ASO Supervisor meetings required; and Organization(ASO) Staff training is required in case management a Indirect Allowed • Up to 10% or 20% maximum of total direct exp penditures based on total agency operating budget as indicated in audit. (if applicable, subcontractors may also be eligible) Matrix/Work Plan (if applicable, subcontractors may also be eligible)Program and evaluation design includes 6-8 outcomes.
+Lead Agent • \$ 2,500 maximum per subcontract can be adde ed in indirect; (if applicable) Provides administrative, programmatic and fis subcontractor(s); and 1 Serves as main liaison with the Children's Boar rd.